ZitongLu1996/ZitongLu1996/README.md

 -->
 ### I'm Zitong Lu :cn: !

-- :wink::mortar_board: **I am a first-year PhD student working with Dr. [Julie Golomb](https://u.osu.edu/golomblab/) in cognitive neuroscience program at The Ohio State University.**
+- :wink::mortar_board: **I am a first-year PhD student in cognitive neuroscience working with Dr. [Julie Golomb](https://u.osu.edu/golomblab/) in [Vision and Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) at The Ohio State University.**

-     I just graduated with a master degree of science (major in **cognitive neuroscience**) from **East China Normal University** (Shanghai, China).
+     I just graduated with a MSci degree in **cognitive neuroscience** from **East China Normal University** (Shanghai, China).
 Also, I was a member of [**Memory and Emotion Lab**](https://sysumelab.com) led by **Dr. Yixuan Ku** in **Sun Yat-sen University** (Guangzhou, China) and a research assistant in **Peng Cheng National Laboratory** (Shenzhen, China).

      Before that, I received a BEng degree in **software engineering** from **Northeastern University** (Shenyang, China).
-- :eyes::key: I’m currently working on visual perception and visual working memory by using EEG, fMRI and computational models.
+- :eyes::key: I’m currently working on visual perception and visual working memory by using behavior, EEG, fMRI and computational models.
 - :sweat_smile::high_brightness: I’m the author of [NeuroRA](https://zitonglu1996.github.io/NeuroRA/) and [PyCTRSA](https://github.com/ZitongLu1996/PyCTRSA) - Two Python toolboxes for representational analysis.
-- :e-mail::mailbox_with_mail: If you have any question about my projects, you can email me: [zitonglu1996@gmail.com](zitonglu1996@gmail.com) / [zitonglu@outlook.com](zitonglu@outlook.com)
+- :e-mail::mailbox_with_mail: If you have any question about my projects, you can email me: [zitonglu1996@gmail.com](zitonglu1996@gmail.com) / [lu.2637@osu.edu](lu.2637@osu.edu)
-- :smiley::bulb: Research Interests: Visual working memory, Mental imagery, Object/Face Perception, Attention, Emotion, Machine Learning & Deep Learning.
+- :smiley::bulb: Research Interests: Object/Face Perception, Visual working memory, Mental imagery, Attention, Emotion, Machine Learning & Deep Learning.
-- :dizzy_face::telescope: Future goals: :one: Explore how brain encodes visual information (basic visual features, objects, facial expressions/identities) in visual perception, visual memory and mental imagery. :two: Explore the similar or different representations and connections between biological brain and AI models. :three: How emotion and reward influences different cognitive processes and how our brain represents emotion and reward. :four: Using neuroscience methhods to improve cognitive ability.
+- :dizzy_face::telescope: Future goals: :one: Explore how brain encodes visual information (basic visual features, locations, objects, facial expressions/identities) in visual perception, visual memory and mental imagery. :two: Explore the similar or different representations and connections between biological brain and AI models. :three: How emotion and reward influences different cognitive processes and how our brain represents emotion and reward. :four: Using neuroscience methhods to improve cognitive ability.
 ---
 ### Typical Open-source Projects
 - **[NeuroRA](https://github.com/ZitongLu1996/NeuroRA)**: A Python toolbox of representational analysis from multimode neural data